MarcKletz/OMR-MeasureRecognition/Models/README.md

 # Models

-The trained models have to be downloaded seperately, because they cannot be stored in git. <br>
+The trained models have to be downloaded separately, because they cannot be stored in git. <br>
-Their size is around 450MB and can be downloaded from my google drive.
+Their size is around 450MB and can be downloaded from my google drive via the links in the table below.

 ## Overview